 Annual Performance Reports, which include a statement indicating performance level ratings and merit categories, must be signed by the faculty member, the department head, and the dean.
 These reports are placed in departmental and college personnel files.
 Only results of APR merit category rankings (not supporting documentation) are maintained in the Office of Academic Affairs and Enrollment Management.

 If the faculty member disagrees with any part of the department head's or dean's evaluation, within 10 days the faculty member must request a conference which will include all parties concerned (faculty member, department head, and dean) to attempt to resolve the issue.

 If no resolution for an APR that is appealed is reached within the college, the faculty member may appeal to the provost within 10 calendar days of the conference held at the college level.
 If the faculty member does not agree with the provost’s recommendations he/she may appeal to the Ad Hoc Merit and Promotion Council within 10 days.
 The Council is appointed by the president and is composed of one tenured faculty member from each college and one from the library.
 At least one member of the Council must represent the Faculty Senate.
 The Council will forward its recommendations and all applicable information with the APR to the president, who will make a final ruling on the recommendations within a reasonable time, not to exceed 90 days.

 Deans/department heads inform newly hired faculty about the APR process.
 Deans annually distribute letters of appointment to the faculty, and part of this process is reminding faculty to review several policies and procedures, including the Faculty Evaluation Policy.
-Faculty members must include SEI results in the APR, and these are delivered to faculty by the 14th day of each semester.
+Faculty members must include SEI results in the APR.